chen369/OpenIG-SampleCompany/README.md

    * cors.exposed.headers: Access-Control-Allow-Origin,Access-Control-Allow-Credentials
    * cors.support.credentials: false
    * Leave default value for rest of parameters
+7. Ensure that OpenAM are up and running before starting OpenIG servers.
-7. Start both OpenIG instances.
+8. Start both OpenIG instances.
 Verify there are no errors in Apache Tomcat and OpenIG logs.
-Ensure that OpenAM is started before starting OpenIG servers.

 SampleCompany URLs :
 ===========================